-All students must meet established minimum standards of achievement with regard to cumulative grade point average (CGPA) and successful course completion while enrolled at Potomac College.
+All students must meet established minimum standards of achievement with regard to cumulative grade point average (CGPA) and successful course completion while enrolled at University of the Potomac.

 The following Standards are effective beginning session 2011-05 (August 22,2011).

 A student’s academic progress is evaluated at the end of each payment period (semester).
-Potomac College’s Satisfactory Academic Progress (SAP) consists of two measurements:
+University of the Potomac’s Satisfactory Academic Progress (SAP) consists of two measurements:

 - A quantitative measurement which determines if students are completing the courses they attempt (pace) at a rate that will ensure completion of the program within a maximum time frame of 150% of the program length in credit hours; and